 As I am teaching him how that works, the feeling of guilt slowly but surely drifts away.
 ‘I have gotta let go, just let go of these feelings of guilt’, he utters.
 As he feels inside his body what changes, he tells me that he does not feel down anymore.
 ‘I do not choose for anyone, I choose’.
 His emotions changed drastically during that coaching session.
 In fact when I speak to him 4 weeks later he tells me he talked to his dad and his mother about all of this for the first time.
 They reacted very caring and told him they were completely unaware of his feelings.
 He felt completely different towards people in general and just takes initiative now.

 3 months later I speak to him and he radiates.
 He tells me that his relationship with his dad changed 180 degrees.
 He feels connected now and has a sense of belonging.
 His relationship with his mum changed also.
 They talked al lot about her ‘dominance’ and for the first time she acknowledged her behavior in the relationship with his dad.
 She encourages him now to meet his dad.

 Want to know more about how (unconscious) feelings shape the emotional states that we have?
 Are you curious about how you can change those emotions profoundly?
-Contact me for more information.
-Want to read more about how unconscious emotions influence us?
-Go to Relatie Emotie Therapie en Coaching for the Dutch page about this subject.
+Go to Relation Emotion Therapy and Coaching for more about this subject.